microsoft/TypeScript-Handbook/pages/tutorials/Migrating from JavaScript.md

 })
 ```

-You would write the following TypeScript code:
+then you would write the following TypeScript code:

 ```ts
 import foo = require("foo");